research-software-directory/RSD-as-a-service/backend-postgrest/tests/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

+# Deprecated
+This folder is deprecated in favor of using the tests in the folder `backend-tests`.
+This folder is kept here to see which old tests were used, but might be deleted in the future.

 # Research Software Directory (RSD) - PostgREST tests

 This service can automatically be build and started with `docker compose`.
 It does not work in conjunction with the `data-migration` service.
 It also assumes that the database is empty at the start.